greenwyrt/plover2CAT/docs/reference/menu.md

 - Show/Hide Video: If a video file is selected to be played, then a video window will pop-up.
 This will show/hide the video window.
 - Record/Pause: Start recording using the settings in the audio recording box.
 If already recording, pressing this will pause recording, which is not the same as to press Stop Recording.
 - Stop Recording: Stop any recording in progress.
 If Record/Pause is pressed again, the present audio file is overwritten.
+- Captioning: Setup caption display and remote sending
+- Flush Caption: Flush text in buffer to captions

 ### The Styling Menu